-If you are towing a trailer, see"Towing a Trailer" in the Index.
+If you are towing a trailer, see "Towing a Trailer" in the Index.

-Shifting into "P" (Park) (AUTOMATIC TRANSMISSION)
+Shifting Into PARK (P) (Automatic Transmission Models Only)

-It can be dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow,

-If you have four-wheel drive and your transfer case is in "N" (Neutral), your vehicle will be free to roll even if your shift lever is in "P" (Park).
-So, be sure the transfer case is in a drive gear - not in "N" (Neutral).
+To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow.
+If you have four-wheel drive and your transfer case is in NEUTRAL (N), your vehicle will be free to roll, even if your shift lever is in PARK (P).
+So, be sure the transfer case is in a drive gear -- not in NEUTRAL (N).
 If you're pulling a trailer, see "Towing a Trailer" in the Index.

-- 1. Hold the brake pedal down with your right foot and set the parking brake. - 2.
-Move the shift lever into "P" (Park) position like this: - Hold in the button on the lever. and push the lever all the way toward the front of your vehicle. - 3.
-If you have four-wheel drive, be sure the transfer case is in a drive gear not in "N" (Neutral). - 4.
-Move the key to "LOCK." - Remove the key and take it with you.
-If you can walk away from your vehicle with the key in your hand, your vehicle is in "P" (Park).
+- Hold the brake pedal down with your right foot and set the parking brake. - Move the shift lever into PARK (P) position like this by holding in the button on the lever and pushing the lever all the way toward the front of your vehicle. - If you have four-wheel drive, be sure the transfer case is in a drive gear -- not in NEUTRAL (N). - 4.
+Move the key to LOCK. - Remove the key and take it with you.
+If you can walk away from your vehicle with the key in your hand, your vehicle is in PARK (P).

-Leaving Your Vehicle with the Engine Running (AUTOMATIC TRANSMISSION)
+Leaving Your Vehicle With the Engine Running (Automatic Transmission Models Only)

 It can be dangerous to leave your vehicle with the engine running.
-Your vehicle could move suddenly if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+Your vehicle could move suddenly if the shift lever is not fully in PARK (P) with the parking brake firmly set.
+If you have four-wheel drive and your transfer case is in NEUTRAL (N), your vehicle will be free to roll, CAUTION: (Continued)

-If you have four-wheel drive and your transfer case is in "N" (Neutral), your vehicle will be free to roll, even if your shift lever is in "P" (Park).
-So be sure the transfer case is in a drive gear - not in "N" (Neutral).
+even if your shift lever is in PARK (P).
+So be sure the transfer case is in a drive gear - not in NEUTRAL (N).
 And, if you leave the vehicle with the engine running, it could overheat and even catch fire.
 You or others could be injured.
 Don't leave your vehicle with the engine running unless you have to.

-Torque Lock (AUTOMATIC TRANSMISSION)
+Torque Lock (Automatic Transmission)

-If you are parking on a hill and you don't shift your transmission into "P" (Park) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
-You may find it difficult to pull the shift lever out of "P" (Park).
+If you are parking on a hill and you don't shift your transmission into PARK (P) properly, the weight of the vehicle may put too much force on the parking pawl in the transmission.
+You may find it difficult to pull the shift lever out of PARK (P).
 This is called "torque lock."
-To prevent torque lock, set the parking brake and then shift into "P" (Park) properly before you leave the driver's seat.
-To find out how, see "Shifting into 'P' (Park)" in the Index.
+To prevent torque lock, set the parking brake and then shift into PARK (P) properly before you leave the driver's seat.
+To find out how, see "Shifting Into PARK (P)" in the Index.

-When you are ready to drive, move the shift lever out of "P" (Park) BEFORE you release the parking brake.
+When you are ready to drive, move the shift lever out of PARK (P) before you release the parking brake.

-If "torque lock" does occur, you may need to have another vehicle push yours a little uphill to take some of the pressure from the transmission, so you can pull the shift lever out of "P" (Park).
+If "torque lock" does occur, you may need to have another vehicle push yours a little uphill to take some of the pressure from the transmission, so you can pull the shift lever out of PARK (P).

-Shifting out of P (Park) (AUTOMATIC TRANSMISSION)
+Shifting Out of PARK (P) (Automatic Transmission)

 Your Geo has a brake-transmission shift interlock.
-You have to fully apply your regular brake before you can shift from "P" (Park) when the ignition is in the
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition is in the ON position.

-"ON" position.
 See "Automatic Transmission" in the Index.